bric3/bric3.github.io/_posts/2019-09-13-watchservice-and-bind-mount.md

 ### Running this code locally (on a physical machine)

-This simple code expects an argument that is a path to a directory or a file.
+This simple code expects an argument that is a path to a directory or, a file.
-When this code is run locally on the a physical machine:
+When this code is run locally on the physical machine:

 ```
 ############ terminal A ##############|############ terminal B ###########